kpower13/KP_Final_Project/README.md

 The **MLB Chatbot Assistant** is a Retrieval-Augmented Generation (RAG) chatbot designed to answer user inquiries related to Major League Baseball (MLB).
 The chatbot leverages a custom dataset, searches through documents for relevant information, and generates concise responses using natural language processing (NLP) models.

 The bot can handle:
-- Queries about MLB teams, players, and history.
+- Queries for MLB teams, players, and history.
 - Specific commands like **help** or **status** to provide additional functionality.
 - Summarized responses from relevant documents found in its dataset.